Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel self-supervised Music-Dance Representation learning framework via the synchronization of music and dance rhythms both explicitly and implicitly.
+In this paper, we propose a novel self-supervised \textbf{Mu}sic-\textbf{Da}nce \textbf{R}epresentation learning framework via the synchronization of music and dance rhythms both explicitly and implicitly.
 We first explicitly extract and align the visual and auditory rhythms of the dancing videos based on the magnitudes of dancer motions and music contents.
 This part of the framework can also be utilized as a dancing rhythm extractor.
 We then leverage the contrastive learning strategy to synchronize the auditory and visual streams of the dancing videos, which can also be viewed as an implicit music-dance rhythm synchronization.
 Our model outperforms other self-supervised methods in downstream tasks by a large margin, verifying the effectiveness of our framework from both the video understanding and re-creation perspectives.
-We hope our work could arouse the gorgeous growth of works on music-dance self-supervised learning, and we believe the paradigm and benchmarks we proposed can lead to more meaningful dance-music researches.
+We hope our work could arouse the gorgeous growth of works on music-dance self-supervised learning, and we believe the paradigm and benchmarks we proposed can contribute to more significant dance-music research.